 How to look for records of...
-Jews and Jewish communities in the 18th-20th centuries
+Jewish people and communities in Britain and its former colonies

 How can I view the records covered in this guide?

 This is a guide to records held at The National Archives that document the arrival, settlement, status and activities of Jewish people and communities in Britain and its former colonies over the last 900 years.

 Only a small percentage of these records are available to view online so to see them you will usually have to either visit us in Kew or, if you can locate document references, order copies.
 However, you may find that to locate document references you will also need to visit us – there are calendars and indexes held in our building that may prove essential in your search.

 2. Getting started on a search for records

 Records relating to the history of Jewish people in the UK are scattered throughout our collections.
 This means that the way you target a search will depend very much on the period of time that you are interested in and the specifics of what you would like to find out.

 A search for documents at The National Archives usually begins in our online catalogue.
 The catalogue contains short descriptions of the records and a document reference for each – you will need the document reference to see the record itself.
 You can search the catalogue using keywords and dates.
 The following keywords, or a combination of them, will give you a good start:

 Use the advanced search of our catalogue to restrict your search results to records of a specific government department (and its predecessors) or multiple departments and record series.
 Departments and series are identified by letter and number codes and useful departments and series are highlighted throughout this guide.